Moultrie Kelsall

 Moultrie Rowe Kelsall (24 October 1904 – 13 February 1980) was a Scottish film and television character actor, who began his career in the industry as a radio director and television producer.
 He also contributed towards architectural conservation.

 Career

 Early

 Kelsall studied at Glasgow University and began acting with the Scottish National Players before developing his acting career at the Westminster Theatre in London.
 Towards the end of 1931 he accepted an offer to take over the running of the BBC's Aberdeen radio station 2BD, which had become moribund, and re-invigorated it, putting on-air some of the best programmes in Scottish broadcasting, according to the BBC's then Scottish Regional Director, Melville Dinwiddie.

 In 1937 he was transferred to the new BBC television service at Alexandra Palace, adapting a J. M. Barrie one act play, "The Old Lady Shows Her Medals", for release in December of that year.
 In all, Kelsall produced 19 shows for BBC television, ending in 1939 with The Happy Hangman, a play by Harold Brighouse.
+From 1943 he also adapted novels and plays for broadcast on BBC Radio's long-running drama strand Saturday Night Theatre.